LaurelSutherland/botany-project/scripts/class-exercises.md

 Date and Time: Sun Mar 31 16:57:18 2024
 ```
-The same process is repeated for the KALIGN MSA of the same gene and for three other genes selected for this project.
+The same process is repeated for the KALIGN MSA of the same gene and for the other genes selected for this project.